shreytailor/terminator/README.md

 ## About The Project

-Terminator is an application that let's you remotely shutdown, restart, or hibernate your computer from any device on your local network, using an intuitive web interface (as shown below).
+Terminator is an application that let's you remotely shutdown or restart your computer from any device on your local network, using an intuitive web interface (as shown below).

 <p align="center">
     <img src="./images/home.png" width="650"/>